Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Elon Musk has faced controversies, particularly around his social media behavior.
-This could be emblematic of a Type 5's core fear of being useless or incompetent, leading to actions that can be polarizing.
+This could be emblematic of Type 5's core fear of being useless or incompetent, leading to actions that can be polarizing.
 However, it's essential to approach this with empathy, understanding the underlying fears that may drive such behavior."
           },
-          "name": "What controversies has Elon Musk faced that relate to his Enneagram Type?"
+          "name": "What controversies has Elon Musk faced related to his Enneagram Type?"
         },
         {
           "@type": "Question",